 At first glance, a Service may seem to be a single point of failure for your applications.
 However, Kubernetes spreads traffic as evenly as possible across the full set of Pods, running on many nodes, so a cluster can withstand an outage affecting one or more (but not all) nodes.

 Kubernetes manages connectivity among Pods and Services using the

-component.
-This is deployed as a static Pod on each node by default.
-Any
+component, which is a DaemonSet that deploys a Pod on each node by default.

-balancing controller, watches the Kubernetes API server and continually maps the
+load-balancing controller, watches the Kubernetes API server and continually

-ClusterIP to healthy Pods by adding and removing destination NAT (DNAT) rules to
+maps the ClusterIP to healthy Pods by adding and removing destination NAT (DNAT)

-to a Service's ClusterIP, the node selects a Pod at random and routes the
+sends traffic to a Service's ClusterIP, the node selects a Pod at random and